 Jane Dahmen: It's a fair statement.
-You mean that the guests that I have, or you're talking about me,
+Do you mean that the guests that I have, or are you talking about me?

 Dr. Lisa Belisle: Oh, and what is it about reading about other artists?
 That's so interesting.
 Is it their biographies or is it their methods?
-What is it that, um, kind of keeps you coming back for those stories?
+What is it that keeps you coming back for those stories?

 Dr. Lisa Belisle: And you're no stranger to having to overcome challenges yourself and also be resilient.
 You've had quite a lot going on in the last few years.

 Jane Dahmen: Well, my husband died in 2018, which was a shock to my system for sure.
-And I didn't paint for a year, but it, the, the, uh, the lockdown actually happened about eight months after he died.
-And I was able to spend it's the first time I've ever been alone, alone in my home.
+And I didn't paint for a year.
+The lockdown actually happened about eight months after he died.
+And it was the first time I've ever been alone, alone in my home.
 And it was a good time to grieve.
 Really.
 I was able to really go inward and come out the other side.
-Um, even though I couldn't paint for about a year, I'd go into my studio and I would walk around and think, okay, I'm not going to be able to paint today.
+Even though I couldn't paint for about a year, I'd go into my studio and I would walk around and think, okay, I'm not going to be able to paint today.
 And I finally started painting by looking out at what I was looking at as I sat in the morning and drank my coffee.
 So I paint my mug of coffee and looking out at the kitchen or having a drink at night by myself, I'd show my feet and my living room and my glass of wine or in front of the news TV with my slippers on that sort of thing.

-Dr. Lisa Belisle: Now this is, uh, a little bit of a departure from the types of work that you have painted before.
-You're, you're very well known for your, for your birches of various colors and your landscapes and seascapes.
-We have, we have a seascape behind me, which is, um, is main oriented, correct?
+Dr. Lisa Belisle: Now this is a little bit of a departure from the types of work that you have painted before.
+You're very well known for your birches of various colors and your landscapes and seascapes.
+We have a seascape behind me is Maine oriented, correct?